-To install the Anbox Cloud Appliance, you must log on to the virtual machine that you just created.
+To install the Anbox Cloud Appliance, you must connect to the virtual machine that you just created, using SSH.

 To do so, go to the resource page of your virtual machine and find its public IP address.
 Then use SSH to log on to the machine, using the user name

 ubuntu and the private key file that you downloaded during the creation of the virtual machine.
 For example:

 ssh -i Downloads/anbox-cloud-appliance_key.pem firstname.lastname@example.org

 Perform the following steps to finish the appliance installation on the virtual machine.
 If you are not already familiar with how to perform these steps, see the tutorial on installing the appliance for detailed instructions.

 - Install the Anbox Cloud Appliance on the virtual machine.

 Remember to attach the virtual machine to your Ubuntu Pro subscription, while installing the appliance.

 - Register your Ubuntu SSO account with the appliance dashboard.

 When you are done, you can log into the appliance dashboard using